matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

 }
 ```

+The `CalculateCenter` and `OnScrolled` methods already do the rest of the work - once we've got the correct value for `_platformY`, we call `CalculateCenter()` to get the correct value for the center.
+And then the rest of the `OnScrolled` method calculates and sets the `OffsetParallaxY` value.

-This is all the code we need on Android, so with that done we can move on to iOS.
+Which means that this is all the code we need on Android, so with that done we can move on to iOS.

 ## iOS

-iOS works differently than Android, but we can start the same way but adding the partial implementation to the `Platforms/iOS/Controls` folder:
+iOS works a little differently than Android, but we can start the same way but adding the partial implementation to the `Platforms/iOS/Controls` folder:

 ```csharp
 using Microsoft.Maui.Handlers;